Antonio

 Of whether someone once had love for you.

-The speech is the play's most directly worded piece of male love-declaration, and the line "Say how I loved you" is one of Shakespeare's most exposed single statements of friendship-as-love.
-The structural arithmetic is exact.
-Antonio is asking Bassanio to convey to Portia, after his death, the fact of his love for Bassanio, and asking Portia to be the judge of whether Bassanio had a love — Antonio — comparable to her own.
-The implication of the closing line ("Whether Bassanio had not once a love") is that the love between Antonio and Bassanio operates in the same register as the love between Bassanio and Portia, and that Portia herself is invited to recognise the parallel.
-The speech is the foundational textual evidence for the Auden reading of the play.
-The "love" the speech names is unambiguously declared; the speech asks for the woman who will outlive Antonio in Bassanio's life to recognise that her marriage operates within an emotional geometry that includes Antonio as well as her.
-Bassanio's response — "life itself, my wife, and all the world / Are not with me esteemed above thy life" — confirms the structural reading.
-The two speeches together are one of Shakespeare's most-discussed pieces of male-friendship writing, and they are the play's most direct evidence for what Auden called "concentrated upon a member of his own sex."
+"Say how I loved you" is one of Shakespeare's most exposed single statements of friendship-as-love.
+Antonio is asking Bassanio to carry to Portia, after his death, the fact of his love – and asking Portia herself to judge whether Bassanio once had a love, in Antonio, to set beside her own.
+The closing line ("Whether Bassanio had not once a love") puts the love between the two men in the same register as the love between Bassanio and Portia, and invites the wife to see the parallel.
+Bassanio's reply seals it – "life itself, my wife, and all the world / Are not with me esteemed above thy life" – placing Antonio, in that moment, above everything else he has.
+The two speeches together are among the most-discussed pieces of male-friendship writing in Shakespeare, and they are the clearest evidence the play gives that the bond between Antonio and Bassanio is the emotional centre of the whole comedy – the bond that the marriage to Portia will, by the play's structure, have to push to one side.

 "Antonio is a man whose emotional life, though his conduct may be chaste, is concentrated upon a member of his own sex."